 Like everything else, when demanding New Yorkers want a haunted house, they want a good haunted house.
 Forget about Manhattan, where scary things happen all the time.
 If your kids and teens want a candy-collecting weekend away, with a fun, scary haunted house, a real haunted house, or a haunted house tour, an upstate New York Halloween can supply it.

-From Tarrytown to Woodstock to New Paltz, there are lots of other autumn attractions for a New York Halloween including hayrides, museums, nature hikes, leaf peeking, corn mazes, pick your own apple and pumpkin farms, and much, much more.
+From Tarrytown to Woodstock to New Paltz, there are lots of other autumn attractions for a New York Halloween including hayrides, museums, nature hikes, leaf peeking, corn mazes, PYO apple and pumpkin farms and much, much more.

 Once you’ve spooked yourself to tears, you can calm down at one of the many hotels in the Tarrytown area; several fall getaway packages include breakfast and Wi-Fi with a double room, as well as local shuttles for the car-less.
 The Westchester County Tourism Office has a listing of what’s available.

 Low Freak Out Factor: Hudson Valley’s Great Jack O’Lantern Blaze